mvolkmann/blog/src/meteor.md

 from its own package repository called "Atmosphere".
 Atmosphere contains packages that are specific to Meteor.

-To see the available packages in Atmosphere, browse <https://atmospherejs.com/>.
+To see the available packages in Atmosphere, browse {% aTargetBlank 'https://atmospherejs.com/', 'atmosphere.com' %}.

 This page lists trending, recent, and most used packages.

 To install a package from Atmosphere in your current Meteor project,